SnowSoftwareGlobal/ps-slack2saasjson/README.md

 4. The schema file is Part of the Snow Integration Manager.
 5. Files which are correctly created can be consumed by the Snow Integration Manager - SaaS Generic Connector.
 6. Let us know if you want to contribute, or add another Template for a API you queried!

-# What is the SaaS - Generic Connector?

-While the Snow Integration Manager has currently 25 + built-in SaaS Connectors to different Providers, the SaaS - Generic Connector allows you to add subscríptions, users and assignments from any vendor you want, as soon as you are able to put it into the required json format.
-That will require an installation of Snow License Manager.

 ---
 # Who is Snow Software?